Cobalt(II,III) oxide: Applications

 Cobalt(II,III) oxide is used as a blue coloring agent for pottery enamel and glass, as an alternative to cobalt(II) oxide.

 Cobalt(II,III) oxide is used as an electrode in some lithium-ion batteries, possibly in the form of cobalt oxide nanoparticles.

-Safety

-Cobalt compounds are potentially poisonous in large amounts.
+Cobalt(III) fluoride can be prepared from cobalt(II,III) oxide by sequential treatment with hydrogen fluoride and then fluorine gas, producing a mixture of cobalt(II) fluoride and cobalt oxyfluoride as intermediates, with overall stoichiometry: